drmonroe/netherlands-relocation-notes/README.md

 1.)
 Sponsorship by a Registered Company

-A company that's registered with the IND as a sponsor for highly skilled migrants (this requires the company to pay a fee of approximately 4500 Euros and meet certain criteria - Cloudreach BV does not have this status)
+A company that's registered with the IND as a sponsor for highly skilled migrants (this requires the company to pay a fee of approximately 4500 Euros and meet certain criteria)

 2.)
 Apply for a European Blue Card